normanmaurer/blog.normanmaurer.me/blog/2014-01-07-JNI-performance-Welcome-to-the-dark-side.md

     }
 }
 </pre>
-Please note the explicit free of the global reference by calling `DeleteGlobalRef(...)`.
+Please note the explicit free of the global reference by calling `DeleteGlobalRef(...).
 This is needed as otherwise you create a memory leak as the GC is not allowed to release it.
 So remember this!

-## Crossing the border
+## Crossing the borders
 Typically you have some native code which calls from java into your C code, but there are sometimes also situations where you need to access some data from your C (JNI) code that is stored in the java object itself.
 For this you can call "back" into java from within the C code.
 One problem that is often overlooked is the performance hit it takes to cross the border.
 This is especially true when you call back from C into java.

 The same problem hit me hard when I implemented the writev method of my native transport.
 This method basically takes an array of `ByteBuffer` objects and tries to write them via a gathering writes for performances reasons.
 What I did first was to implement it by first lookup the `ByteBuffer.limit()` and `ByteBuffer.position()` methods and cached their `jmethodID's like explained before.
 This provided me with this solution: